Advances in Database Research

 Discussion: students listen to presentations by fellow students and young researchers and engage with the content in discussions.

-The quality of the presentation, the participation in the discussions, and the quality of the contributions to the discussion will be evaluated.
+The quality of the presentation, the rehearsal report, the participation in the discussions, and the quality of the contributions to the discussion will be evaluated.

 Research Papers